-SECTION 1 - RECOMMENDATIONS AND CONDITIONS
+SECTION 1: RECOMMENDATIONS AND CONDITIONS

-PRELIMINARY PLAN NO. 12017021C: This Application supersedes and replaces all conditions related to Preliminary Plan No. 120170210 and Preliminary Plan 12017021A.
-All site development elements shown on the latest electronic version as of the date of this Staff Report submitted via ePlans to the M-NCPPC are required except as provided by the following conditions:
+PRELIMINARY PLAN NO. 12017021D

+Staff recommends approval with conditions of the Preliminary Plan Amendment to extend the Preliminary Plan and Adequate Public Facilities (APF) validity periods.
+All site development elements shown on the latest electronic version of the Preliminary Plan Amendment No. 12017021D, as of the date of this Staff Report submitted via ePlans to the M-NCPPC, are required except as modified by the conditions below.
+The following Conditions 13 and 14 modify the previously approved conditions.
+All other conditions remain in full force and effect.